The Last Days<br>of Raggedy<br>Anne & Andy

 “Let’s go, let’s go, let’s go!” she called out, not even looking back to see where he was.

-Anne made her way into Victoria’s Secret and scanned the aisles and lines of lingerie for any type of movement.
+Anne made her way into the store and scanned the aisles and lines of lingerie for any type of movement.
 A corpse, which was standing next to a mannequin suddenly reanimated and reached out for her.
 Without thinking, she aligned her aim with his left eye and fired.
 The back of his head exploded open and all over the naked mannequin.

 He quickly grabbed his gun again and returned his sights to the inside of the store.
 He heard a couple of shots coming from around the corner.